-Good Standing - A "C" average (2.0 GPA) is required for the successful completion of all degree and certificate programs.
+Good Standing - A "C" average (2.0 GPA) is considered good standing and is required for the successful completion of all degree and certificate programs.
 This level is considered satisfactory progress in all academic programs.

 Academic Probation - All students regardless of admission category are subject to the academic probation and suspension policies of the College.
 Students whose cumulative grade point average (G.P.A.) is less than the level stated below will be placed on academic probation.